iluvjava/Maths/Notebook 2.0 markdown/AMATH 584 Numerical Linear Algebra/LU Decomposition/LU Decomposition.md

 $$
 	I - l_ke_k^Hl_ke_k^H
 $$
-and using the observation that $e_k^Hl_k = 0$, the expression equals to $I$, therefore, we have spotted the inverse matrix of the matrix $L_k$we simply swap the signs of all the non-diagonal elements in the matrix to get the inverse of the matrix $L_k$.
+and using the observation that $e_k^Hl_k = 0$, the expression equals to $I$, therefore, we have spotted the inverse matrix of the matrix for each $L_k$ we simply swap the signs of all the non-diagonal elements in the matrix to get the inverse of the matrix $L_k$.
 In addition, the block structure of the matrix allows us to easily multiply together a sequences of the inverse matrices, more specifically:

 $$
 	L = L_1^{-1}L_2^{-1} \cdots L^{-1}_{m-2}L^{-1}_{m-1}